Understanding the brain, one dimension at a time.

 Off-manifold coding in visual cortex revealed by sleep

 Using sleep as a model, I explored intrinsic correlations (the manifold) in the primary visual cortex (V1) and uncovered how the brain optimizes its neural activity space.
 Synaptic connections create correlations that constrain activity to a reduced neural space, the intrinsic manifold.
-This leaves an ‘activity-free’ space accessed only through sparse activity.
-My findings reveal that brain-wide signals (e.g., body movements) are encoded within the intrinsic manifold, while natural scenes activate the activity-free space.
-This separation ensures distinct neural subspaces encode different types of information, maintaining independent processing.
+This leaves an 'activity-free' off-manifold space accessed only through sparse activity.
+My findings reveal that brain-wide signals (e.g., body movements) are encoded within the intrinsic manifold, while natural scenes activate the off-manifold space.
+This separation ensures efficient use of distinct neural subspaces to reconcile low-dimensional dynamics with high-dimensional representations.
+Preprint

-Explore my research, tools, and connect with me on social medias to learn more about how the brain’s intrinsic activity shapes behavior and learning.
+Explore my work and connect with me to learn how intrinsic brain activity shapes behavior and learning.